 There are many directions that drum lessons can take and there is much flexibility that I bring depending on my students desires and learning style.
 To develop a strong foundation I want my students to understand the importance of technical development, how their movement and physical approach to the drums effects not only the sound produced but technical ability.
 Likewise, I want my students to be able to analyze music both through musical notation and the learn-by-ear approach.
-Concurrent to the above aspects is stylistic development which includes songs my students know and like along with broadening their knowledge and understanding of the many musical styles from around the world.
+Along with all that is stylistic development which includes songs my students know and like along with exploration of the many musical styles from around the world.

 Learning correct technique is primary and ongoing.
 Whether through listening to songs or observing myself or other drummers play, students often ask "how do I do that?".
 It is this ongoing question which propels development of one's technique.
 Frequently I will draw students attention to the look and feel of their movement, having them pay close attention to one or more limbs and the sound being produced.
 Next, we would closely compare how I'm moving and the sound I'm producing.
 Having the student mirror back what they see and hear, refining their movement, helps the student to stay focused on their technique and the resulting sound, an essential habit which will allow for self-learning into the future.